Friday, August 21, 2026

 “We believe that while Mr. Norton is entitled to defend his position and the interests of his party, Mr. Mohamed is equally entitled to assert what he considers to be the constitutional implications of Guyana’s new parliamentary reality,” the organisation stated.

-At the center of the dispute is the future of opposition representation on GECOM, where the current opposition-nominated commissioners are Vincent Alexander, Charles Corbin and Desmond Trotman.
-The three commissioners were appointed when APNU was the dominant opposition force in Parliament.
+At the centre of the dispute is the future of opposition representation on GECOM, where the current opposition-nominated commissioners are Vincent Alexander, Charles Corbin and Desmond Trotman.
+The three commissioners were appointed at a time when APNU, led by the PNCR as its largest constituent party, was the dominant opposition force in Parliament.

 Under Guyana’s constitutional framework, GECOM comprises a Chairperson and six commissioners, three nominated by the government and three by the opposition.